novaprova/novaprova/doc/manual/building.rst

 Setting Up the Makefile
 -----------------------

+You can use any build system you like with NovaProva, it doesn't care.
+For this document we'll be using the GNU version of the `venerable make utility <https://www.gnu.org/software/make/>`_, because a lot of C and C++ software is built that way.
+Other build systems like `CMake <https://cmake.org/>`_ or `SCons <https://scons.org/>`_ or even `Gradle <https://gradle.org/>`_ should also work just fine.

-Most C and C++ software is built using the venerable ``make`` utility, these days usually the GNU make implementation.
-While you can use any names you like, the GNU project defines a standard set of target names and their semantics, which you would be advised to stick to.
-The target ``check:`` is what you should be using to both build and run the tests.
+``Make`` lets you define "targets" to build different aspects of the software.
+While you can use any names you like, the GNU project defines a `standard set of target names
+<https://www.gnu.org/prep/standards/html_node/Standard-Targets.html>`_ and their semantics, which
+you would be advised to stick to.
+For example the ``all`` target builds the all the executable deliverables in the local directory.
+According to that standard, the target ``check`` is what you should be using to both build and run the tests.

 Here is a fragment of an example Makefile.
 It assumes your code to be tested has been built into a local archive library ``libmycode.a``,